guillemborrell/iimyo/cursos/USL/primer.rst

   > fsin(pi)
   ans =  8.3093

-[3]_ This new function can use other functions too
+This new function can use other functions too.

 .. code-block:: matlab